y2krazy/Rebornbuddy-Profiles/Crafting/ReadMe.txt

 Use the pre-configured profiles to obtain gear sets for those DoH classes and level ranges.

-If you need a custom set of gear, please modify the pre-configured profiles or modify the "[O] Disciples of Hand Leveling Gear" profile to suit your needs.
+If you need a custom set of gear, please modify the pre-configured profiles or modify the "[O] DoH Leveling Gear - XXX XX-XX.xml" profile to suit your needs.